What is packaging and what functions does it have?

 - Optimize the packaging in a way that not only guarantees the safety of the goods but is also the right one for them and the chosen route, eliminating unnecessary costs.

 One example is DUO Plast, the German manufacturer of stretch film solutions.
-The company build a leading Transport Simulation Center in Germany called DUO Lab, providing a packaging testing service to optimize the packaging of its customers.
+The company builds a leading Transport Simulation Center in Germany called DUO Lab, providing a packaging testing service to optimize the packaging of its customers.

 This initiative resulted in a resounding success; customer trust in Duo Plast has increasingly risen thanks to the benefits directly obtained from the application of these technologies.